NesBet/PATAHOME/README.md

 Saved Searches: Users can save their preferred search criteria and receive notifications when new properties matching their preferences become available.

 User Accounts: PATAHOME allows users to create accounts, save favorite properties, and manage their search history and saved searches.

+***Hosting***

+The platform is hosted on Vercel, a leading cloud platform for static sites and serverless functions.
+You can access the live site at patahome.vercel.app.
+Additionally, you can read more about the project in the final project blog article.

 ***Installation***